Will4950/wamp/README.md

 The app should now be running.
 Test it by changing your presence status.
 Your Philips Hue light should change with it.

+## Troubleshooting

+The most common problem is when ngrok closes and a new notification endpoint URL is generated.
+Verify this is set correctly in `Event Subscriptions`.

+If your lamp is off and not responding, turn it on first via the Hue mobile app.
+Do not turn off the lamp with the physical button.
+After ~20 minutes it will stop responding to API requests from the Hue Bridge.

+### Support

+None :)  Please ping me with any discussion!